-4.1 Barton-le-Clay aims to protect the visual amenity and biodiversity that trees provide and felling works to existing semi-mature or mature indigenous trees will be opposed, unless there is a specific reason for doing so, such as disease, damage to property and road safety (Highway Tree Policy).
-Where trees that are subject to TPO's are felled, without appropriate permissions, we require them to be reinstated with trees of equivalent maturity and where reasonably practical, in their original location.
+4.1 Barton-le-Clay aims to protect the visual amenity and biodiversity that trees provide, and felling works to existing semi-mature or mature indigenous trees will not be supported, unless there is a specific reason for doing so, such as disease, damage to property and road safety.
+The felling or carrying out any work e.g., pruning and/or damaging the roots, on a tree protected by a Tree Preservation Order (TPO) without permission is a criminal offence and could lead to a fine of up to £20,000 per tree in a Magistrates' Court.
+In addition to possible prosecution, the Parish Council will work with Central Beds Planning Enforcement to ensure such trees are replaced, and that the replacement is off the same species, same maturity and planted in same location.